astone282/draft-stone-pce-update-open/draft-stone-pce-update-open.md

 # Terminology

-Open Refresh : The act of modifying content previously exchanged during PCEP Open Message in an ad-hoc manner without terminating the PCEP session.
+Open Refresh: The act of modifying content previously exchanged during PCEP Open Message in an ad-hoc manner without terminating the PCEP session.

-Open Refresh Notification message: An Open Refresh notification message is a new type of PCNtf Message ([RFC5440]) containing the  information in the Open message.
+Open Refresh Notification message: An Open Refresh notification message is a new Notification Type to be used in the PCNtf Message ({{RFC5440}}) that will also contain the open information to be refreshed.

-# Operational considerations
+# Operational Considerations

-This section discusses some high level considerations that should be considered when supporting Open Refresh.
-While scenarios described here exist in present day PCEP, they require explicitly tearing down the PCEP session which gives a clear indication of potential system impact.
+This section discusses some high-level considerations that should be considered when supporting Open Refresh.
+While scenarios described here exist in present-day PCEP, they require explicitly tearing down the PCEP session which gives a clear indication of potential system impact.
 With ad-hoc manipulation of open information, the impact of a possible change may not be evident so this section attempts to describe some of these considerations.

-## Capability change
+## Capability Change

-One use case of PcOpen is to exchange device software capabilities and feature enablement to determine whether a PCEP Speaker may support a given operation defined in PCEP extensions.
-If a PCEP speaker supports removal of a capability using Open Refresh, then all state related to the capability MUST be reset and removed and MUST follow the guidelines set out by the capability should the other PCEP no longer support the capability.
-This may impact device wide state and network traffic.
-For example, [RFC8281] defines the STATEFUL-PCE-CAPABILITY-TLV to indicate support for PCE-Initiated LSPs.
+One use case of the Open message is to exchange device software capabilities and feature enablement to determine whether a PCEP Speaker may support a given operation defined in PCEP extensions.
+If a PCEP speaker supports removal of a capability using Open Refresh, then all states related to the capability MUST be reset and removed and MUST follow the guidelines set out by the capability should the other PCEP speaker no longer support the capability.
+This may impact device-wide state and network traffic.
+For example, {{RFC8281}} defines the STATEFUL-PCE-CAPABILITY-TLV to indicate support for PCE-Initiated LSPs.
 The removal of this capability would result in PCE-Initiated LSPs being deleted from each PCEP Speaker.

-## Node-wide property change
+## Node-wide Property Change

-One use case of PcOpen is to exchange device-level configurations or settings.
-In the case of statefully delegated LSPs ([RFC8231], the modification of these values may trigger path calculations for established LSP Objects and/or the possibility of LSP tear down.
+One use case of the Open message is to exchange device-level configurations or settings.
+In the case of statefully delegated LSPs ({{RFC8231}}, the modification of these values may trigger path calculations for established LSPs with a possibility of LSP tear down.

+## Frequency of Open Refresh

+A PCEP implementation should consider the impact on the entire network before sending frequent Open Refresh Notifications.
+It could consider applying some form of dampening or back-off mechanism.

 # Procedures

 ## Capability Advertisement

-A PCEP Speaker indicates support of Open Refresh during the PCEP Initialization phase ([RFC5440]).
-As per RFC5440, a PCEP Speaker MUST send a PCEP Open Message with exactly one OPEN object.
-This document defines a new flag, OPEN-REFRESH-CAPABILITY (R-bit), in the Open Message Flags fieldto indicate the support of Open Refresh feature.
+A PCEP Speaker indicates support of Open Refresh during the PCEP Initialization phase ({{RFC5440}}).
+As per {{RFC5440}}, a PCEP Speaker sends an Open Message with exactly one OPEN object.
+This document defines a new flag, OPEN-REFRESH-CAPABILITY (R-bit), in the Open Message Flags field to indicate the support of the Open Refresh feature.

-* R (OPEN-REFRESH-CAPABILITY - 1 bit - TBD1): If set to 1 by a PCEP speaker, the PCEP speaker indicates that the PCEP speaker supports updating the information in Open message without resetting the session.
+* R (OPEN-REFRESH-CAPABILITY - 1 bit - TBD1): If set to 1 by a PCEP speaker, the PCEP speaker indicates that the PCEP speaker supports updating the information in the Open message without resetting the session.

-If a PCEP speaker receives an Open Message which does not contain the OPEN-REFRESH-CAPABILITY, the PCEP Speaker MUST NOT send Open Refresh messages to the remote speaker.
+If a PCEP speaker receives an Open Message that does not set the OPEN-REFRESH-CAPABILITY flag, the PCEP Speaker MUST NOT send Open Refresh messages to the remote PCEP speaker.

 ## Open Refresh

-An Open Refresh is transmitted by sending a PCNtf Message ([RFC5440]) containing a NOTIFICATION Object with Notification-type=TBD2 (Open-Refresh).
+An Open Refresh is transmitted by sending a PCNtf Message ([RFC5440]) containing a NOTIFICATION Object with Notification-type=TBD2 (Open-Refresh):

-The Open-Refresh NOTIFICATION Object Notification-value MUST be set to zero.

-The Open-Refresh NOTIFICATION Object encodes any TLV which may be encoded in an OPEN Object.

-The Open-Refresh NOTIFICATION Object contains a snapshot of all unmodified and modified TLVs.

-Upon receiving an Open-Refresh NOTIFICATION Object, the PCEP Speaker compares the newly received TLVs with the previously received TLVs to determine what has changed.
-An omission of a TLV MUST be treated as a removal of the TLV and perform necessary side effect(s) to system state as if the TLV was never exchanged during PcOpen.
+* Notification-value=1: Refresh the Open information.
+The NOTIFICATION Object encodes any TLV that can be encoded in an OPEN Object.
+The NOTIFICATION Object contains a snapshot of all unmodified and modified TLVs.
+Upon receiving an Open-Refresh Notification message, the PCEP Speaker compares the newly received TLVs with the previously received TLVs to determine what has changed.
+An omission of a TLV MUST be treated as a removal of the TLV and perform a necessary side effect(s) to the system state as if the TLV was never exchanged during session establishment via Open message.

-Adding/removing values or Sub-TLVs
+### Adding/removing values or Sub-TLVs

 If the PCEP Speaker determines it cannot support the Open-Refresh differential change(s), the PCEP Speaker generates a PCEP Error (PCErr) with Error-type=TBD3 (Unsupported-Open-Refresh) and error-value TBD4 and it SHOULD terminate the PCEP session.